litterbox-sf-wdi-18/Quiz-Hat/week1-quiz.md

   D) input

-  Assume the following HTML document:
+ For questions 15 and 16, assume the following HTML document:

     ```
     <!DOCTYPE html>